openhab/openhab-addons/bundles/org.openhab.binding.boschshc/DEVELOPERS.md

 copy it into the ``addons`` folder of your openHAB test instance.

 For the first time the jar is loaded automatically as a bundle.

+It should also be reloaded automatically when the jar changed.

-If the jar is updated, your need to execute:
+To reload the bundle manually you need to execute:

     bundle:update "openHAB Add-ons :: Bundles :: BoschSHC Binding"